-Serving both passenger and freight demand with the same vehicle fleet is an ambition that led to the development of several innovative vehicle concepts [10, 26].
+Serving both passenger and freight demand with the same vehicle fleet is an ambition that led to the development of several innovative vehicle concepts [1, 2].
 This study proposes a simulation-based methodology to investigate the execution of freight tours with an On-Demand fleet of autonomous, modular vehicles while giving priority to passenger transport.
 Based on assumptions regarding the operational scheme, tour pricing and delivery time windows, the software Multi-Agent Transport Simulation (MATSim) is extended.
 The developed methodology is then applied to a Berlin-wide freight delivery scenario.
-The results show that when using a relatively large vehicle fleet, passenger waiting time statistics barely change.
-However, it has to be noted that the study should be repeated with different (smaller) fleet sizes.
+The results show that when using a relatively large vehicle fleet, passenger wait time statistics barely change.
 A rough cost analysis for the freight operator suggests that there is a large saving potential when using autonomous On-Demand vehicles instead of an owned fleet.
 Because of the uncertainty of price composition, further studies to quantify this saving potential have to be made.
+As a sensitivity analysis, various fleet configurations are simulated to determine a fleet size, which is potentially suitable for a real world scenario.